ICRAR/pyvospace/README.md

 This will install pyvospace into a dedicated virtual environment into your home directory and test the installation.
 The fabric script is very versatile and has many options, including installations on AWS and parallel installations on multiple hosts.
-For a brief description of the multitude of options please run
+For a brief description of the multitude of options of the fabric installation please run:

 ```
 fab --list